March 13, 2026

 Saliva testing is another easy, non-invasive option.
 For this test, you’ll simply spit into a collection tube at specific times of the day as instructed by the kit.
 It’s completely painless and can be done anywhere.
 Saliva tests are used to measure the amount of “free” hormones in your body—the hormones that are unbound and readily available for your tissues to use.
 Because hormone levels can change throughout the day, collecting multiple samples can provide a more dynamic look at your hormonal patterns.
 This method is often used to get a more complete picture of your hormone status, sometimes in combination with other types of tests.

-Comparing the Top At-Home Estrogen Tests
+Our Top Picks: The Best At-Home Estrogen Tests

 With so many at-home tests available, picking the right one can feel a bit overwhelming.
 Each kit offers something slightly different, from the number of hormones it checks to the way you collect your sample.
 To help you find the best fit, let's walk through some of the most popular options on the market.
 We’ll look at what each test measures and what makes it stand out, so you can make an informed choice for your health journey.